 A few things to think about when assembling your application materials:

-- Your statement of purpose is the perfect opportunity to show the admissions committee that you’re ready and eager for the challenge of grad school.
+- Your statement of purpose is the perfect opportunity to show an admissions committee that you’re ready and eager for the challenge of grad school.
 Demonstrate that you understand the strengths of the program and how they’ll benefit you, as well as how you’re a great fit.

 - Many programs also require you to submit a resume that shows how your previous experience has prepared you for graduate school.
-Make sure to tailor it to address this specific question.
+Make sure to submit a version of your resume tailored to address this specific question.

 5. CREATE A WIN-WIN SITUATION AT WORK